emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

 The example can be compiled on the Linux/macOS terminal with::

-   ./emcc -O2 -Wall -Werror --bind -o oscillator.html oscillator.cpp
+   emcc -O2 -Wall -Werror --bind -o oscillator.html oscillator.cpp

 Built-in type conversions